Hot tips on planning a holiday with your dog from the UK to France and other EU countries

 - De-activate the car alarm as car alarams go off all the time on ferry crossings

 - Leave car windows open to ensure good ventilation

 - If your car is hot inside when the air conditioning and engine are turned off, do not leave your dog in the car - have them moved to an onboard kennel

 We never use the ferries to cross the Channel with our dogs in the summer.
 We only use the ferries in the cold months.
 The temperature inside a stationary car that has been travelling for miles in hot weather can rocket significantly as soon as the air conditioning is turned off.
 It's another reason we prefer to use the Eurotunnel - there's no danger of the dogs over-heating in an unattended car.

 Check out our blog on Flying With Dogs.
 In summary, you can fly small dogs out of the UK in the cabin, but you cannot return to the UK with a dog in the cabin. if flying with a regualr airline on a scheduled flight Dogs of all sizes can be flown as pet cargo in the hold in and out of the UK.

 When flying with our dogs we quite often travel to an EU city such as Dublin or Paris, and then have return flights booked from there so that they can fly in the cabin with us.

 Note that not all dogs will cope with flying, especially if they're going as cargo in unaccompanied.
 Some breeds are not accepted on flights for medical reasons.
 Think very carefully before flying your dog as pet cargo.

-For smaller dogs (under 8kg) a less stressful option for the dog is usually to travel to the EU via Eurotunnel or ferry and drive to one of the major airports to catch a flight further afield with your dog travelling in the cabin with you.
+For smaller dogs (under 8kg) a less stressful option for the dog is usually to travel to the EU via Eurotunnel or a ferry crossing and drive to one of the major airports to catch a flight further afield with your dog travelling in the cabin with you.
 For larger dogs sadly the only option is to fly as pet cargo unless you fly with your dog on a privately chartered jet!